Equity Committee

 Kelly Anthony

 Kelly Anthony is an associate professor, teaching stream in the School of Public Health, Faculty of Health.
 An ex-American pacifist and foster parent, she and her partner immigrated to Canada twenty years ago as 'conscientious objectors' to the war in Iraq.
 Kelly is a social psychologist by training and teaches courses on social, economic and historical inequities that lead to adverse health outcomes, and she actively works for preventative 'upstream' approaches to our addiction crisis.
-Kelly co-chairs the Equity Committee and is a 2nd term member of the FAUW Board.
-She also has significantly more cat fur around her house than her EC co-chair, Zack.
+Kelly is vice chair of the Equity Committee and is a 2nd term member of the FAUW Board.
+She also has significantly more cat fur around her house than EC chair, Zack.

 Aly Bailey (she/her)